-- Explain different types and methods of measurement. - Define and understand static and dynamic characteristics of an instrument. - Explain the importance of signal generators and signal analysers in measurements. - Accurately measure electrical and non-electrical physical quantities. - o Classify, calculate errors and reduce them in measurements. - o Discuss the concept of instrument calibration. - Explain the use of sensors and transducers. - Practically measure different quantities and specify the errors associated with the measurements. - Analyse and interpret measurement results.
+- Explain different types and methods of measurement. - o Discuss static and dynamic characteristics of an instrument. - o Explain the importance of signal generators and signal analysers in measurements. - o Accurately measure electrical and non-electrical physical quantities. - Classify, calculate errors and reduce them in measurements. - Discuss the concept of instrument calibration. - o Explain the use of sensors and transducers. - o Practically measure different quantities and specify the errors associated with the measurements. - Analyse and interpret measurement results.